PT boat: Second open-ocean trial

-Due to the problem with ingot loading, a 185 nmi trial with the PTs fully fitted out was conducted on 12 August 1941.
-Four boats - PT-8, PT-69, PT-70, and MRB - returned and Elco sent two new boats, PT-21 and PT-29.
+Because of the problem with ingot loading, a 185 nmi trial with the PTs fully fitted out was conducted on 12 August 1941.
+Four boats—PT-8, PT-69, PT-70, and MRB—returned and Elco sent two new boats, PT-21 and PT-29.
 During this trial, boats faced heavier seas, as high as 16 ft.
 All except the Huckins (PT-69) completed the run.
-The Huckins withdrew due to bilge stringer failure.
-The Higgins 76-footer (PT-70) completed the entire run but also suffered structural failures, attachments between planking and web frames pulling loose, and deck fastenings in the neighborhood of engine hatches showing extensive failures.
+The Huckins withdrew because of a bilge stringer failure.
+The Higgins 76-footer (PT-70) completed the entire run but also suffered structural failures: attachments between planking and web frames pulled loose and deck fastenings near engine hatches showed extensive failures.
 PT-21 suffered minor cracks in the deck in the same location, but not to the same extent, as previously observed in PT-26, PT-30, and PT-33.
 PT-29 was assigned as a pace boat with PT-8 in order to generate a pounding comparison.

 The average speed results from the 185 nmi course were: Elco 77-footer (PT-21), 27.5 kn; Higgins 76-footer (PT-70), 27.2 kn; Higgins MRB and Philadelphia Navy Yard boat (PT-8), 24.8 kn.
-Accelerometers were again installed in the pilot house of each boat, but the readings were incomplete because the violent motion of the boats made observations extremely difficult and in some cases necessitated abandonment of the observing stations.
+Accelerometers were again installed in the pilot house of each boat, but the readings were incomplete because the violent motion of the boats made observations difficult and in some cases necessitated abandonment of the observing stations.
 Further, many of those taken were beyond the normal range of the instruments and were considered inaccurate.
 Elco boats were found to pound heavily and confirmed previous reports of crew discomfort.

-Board of Inspection and Survey's findings
+Findings

 The Elco 77-Footer Design Demonstrates: